 Conduct a simple risk analysis using SIRA for that zone.

-Decide if the existing AtoN (including VTS) are adequate (range; secondary AtoN etc.) or whether more (or less) are required.
+Decide if the existing AtoN (including VTS) are adequate (range; secondary AtoN etc.) and determining which AtoN should be retained, added, modified or removed.

-Create a register of all AtoN in that to include proposed IALA categories.
+Create a register of all AtoN in that zone to include proposed IALA categories.

 Write a Level of Service Statement for that zone.

+Develop a functional requirement for a new or existing AtoN within the zone.

-Draft an abbreviated Operational Plan and Operational Performance Standard for 1 fixed and 1 floating IALA Category 1 AtoN in that zone.
+Draft an abbreviated Operational Plan for the zone.

-Prepare a PowerPoint brief to deliver to the “Minister of Transport” on the adequacy or otherwise of AtoN service provision in the region.
+Prepare a briefing (using PowerPoint or other suitable presentation method) to deliver to the “Director of Navigation Safety” on the adequacy or otherwise of AtoN service provision in the region.
 This will be the basis for seeking funding for new or improved services for which a budget will need to be prepared.

 The Final Step

-Each group will deliver a 15-minute (maximum) brief to the “Minister”.
+Each group will deliver a 30-minute (maximum and including time for questions and answers) brief to the “Director”.
 The Course Assessor will debrief all groups after the presentations have been delivered.

 TRAINING NEEDS ANALYSIS – EXAMPLE FORMAT